 - To be able to say no to treatment or therapy.
 If you say no, the doctor or Buckeye must talk to you about what could happen and they must put a note in your medical record about it.

 - To be able to file an appeal, a grievance (complaint) or state hearing.
-See pages 25-28 of this handbook for information.
+See pages 25-28 of our Member Handbooks for information.

 - To be able to get help free of charge from Buckeye and its providers if you do not speak English or need help in understanding information.